-To get started with performing arts venuessuch as for Jazz at Lincoln Symphony Hall in Boston. foursquare It is entirely likely that your venue is already being visited and reviewed by foursquare users.
+Yelp users actively review their experiences at performing arts venuessuch as for Jazz at Lincoln Center in New York and Symphony Hall in Boston. foursquare It is entirely likely that your venue is already being visited and reviewed by foursquare users.
 Whether you are managing a venue or your own brand, with over 200 million users registered on foursquare, it's not surprising that nearly 1 million businesses are already using their tools.